remosi/rhsi-collector/README.md

 let memory = RHSInfo("memory");
 ```

-The output is an object that contains CPU information that contain overal CPU usage in percent and cores information and load:
+The output is an object that contains RAM information that contains free and total RAM installed:

 **Example:**